noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ### Describe characteristics of product's environment

 The music industry is ever evolving, and ever since their creation, synthesizers have been a major component in nearly every song.
 The global market for synthesizers is estimated to grow by 2.7%, from 612 million USD to 756 USD, by the end of 2030 (Global Industry Analysts, Inc., 2024).
+Because of this